pi-tau/pi-tau.github.io/content/posts/transformer.md

 So, yeah, maybe in these specific cases it makes sense, but otherwise -- I don't think so.

-(I wonder why nobody tries translating between german and french :?
+(I wonder why nobody reports translating between german and french :?
 Don't sue me!)

 Regarding sharing the same weight matrix between the target word embeddings and